 From April 22—May 6, students have the opportunity to explore cultural landmarks, receive a deeper understanding of French history, and participate in fun activities all while immersing themselves in the French language.
 Application deadline is February 28.

 Modelled on its highly successful month-long LILLE European Summer Program, offered every June and July since 2001, the LILLE Short Term Programs are two-week long programs designed to give students from all over the world a unique academic and cultural experience, complete with group dinners, local and regional tours, and opportunities to socialize with French students.
+Application Deadline for Virtual Summer School: May 28, 2021.
+Program runs from June 28 to July 23, 2021.

 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Government of Japan offers scholarships to Canadian students wishing to pursue their studies at a Japanese university.
 The Research Studies Scholarship is aimed at university graduates who wish to study as research students.
 The research study area should be in the same field that the applicant has studied or a related field.
 The term of the scholarship is 18 months to two years (including 6 months of Japanese language training) starting in April or October.
 Application deadline: May 20.